phanect/jsbooru/README.md

 ## Description

-JSBooru is a project to recreate a NodeJS version of the popular Booru websites starting from Danbooru onwards.
+JSBooru is a project to recreate a NodeJS version of the popular Booru websites, such as Danbooru.

 It's not intended for scalability, and will be optimized for small Unix environments.
 These requirements will probably change.